riverxdata/UKB-RAP-Notebooks-Genomics/README.md

 *BSgenome.Hsapiens.UCSC.hg38; GenomicRanges; SNPlocs.Hsapiens.dbSNP155.GRCh38; TxDb.Hsapiens.UCSC.hg38.knownGene; VariantAnnotation; VennDiagram; arrow; bigparallelr; bigsnpr; dplyr; dxdata; ggplot2; gprofiler2; grid; hexbin; parallel; readr; readxl; reticulate; scales; skimr; tidyr; tidyverse*

-# Notebooks details
+# Preliminary notebook details

 ##

-### 201 Visualising and downloading hypertension participant data (R; Spark)

-**Scope:** Building on notebook **105** we will retrieve, visualise and organise phenotypic data for high blood pressure studies
+## G101 UKB pipeline pVCF to PLINK (Bash; Single Node)

+**Scope:** This notebook shows how to interact with genomic data in bed/bim/bam format using PLINK 2.0.
+We will learn how to convert between PLINK 1.x and PLINK 2.x file formats, merge variants from different chromosomes into a single file and filter them based on variant completeness and mean allelic frequencies (MAF).
+Please note the extended runtime of this notebook and that no subsequent analyses are contingent on its outputted files.

-**Notebook file:** 201_find_and_export_hypertension_participant_data_r.ipynb
+**Notebook file:** G101_UKB-pipeline-pVCF-to-PLINK.ipynb

 **Dependency**

--   **A Spark instance**
+-   **PLINK install**

 **Run info:**

--   runtime: 20min
+-   runtime: 4hrs

 -   recommended instance: mem1_ssd1_v2_x16

+-   estimated cost: \£1.50

+###

+## G102 Processing variant data using PLINK (Bash; Single Node)

+Scope: This notebook shows how to interact with genomic data in bed/bim/bam format using PLINK 2.0.
+We will learn how to convert between PLINK 1.x and PLINK 2.x file formats, merge variants from different chromosomes into a single file and filter them based on variant completeness and mean allelic frequencies (MAF).
+This process filters and then merges all the chromosomes into one file.
+More filters, prior to merging will likely speed this process.

+**Notebook file:** G102_Processing-variant-data-PLINK.ipynb

+**Dependency**

+-   **PLINK install**

+**Run info:**

+-   runtime: 12 hours

+-   recommended instance: mem1_ssd1_v2_x16

--   estimated cost: \<£0.30
+-   estimated cost: \<£1.50

-This notebook is a more advanced version of notebook **105** "Export participant data to R".
-In addition to fetching phenotypic data, we will investigate how to work with different sources and types of phenotypic data.
-The goal is to retrieve phenotypic annotations that we will use to perform GWAS (notebook **204**) and PRS (notebook **206**) studies of hypertension.
-We will use four sources:

--   Non-cancer illness code, self-reported

--   Diagnoses - ICD10

--   Underlying (primary) cause of death

--   Blood pressure measurement during the interview (systolic and diastolic)

-Next, we will examine and visualize the data -- the empirical probability densities for systolic and diastolic blood pressures for self-reported hypertension vs. non-affected and systolic and diastolic as scatter plots with the colour-coded condition.
-We will also apply CDC blood pressure level cut-offs to find which patients measured above the high blood pressure (hypertension) threshold during the interview.
-Next, we will visualise the overlap between three sources of information (self-reported, ICD10 diagnoses and diastolic blood pressure) on the Venn diagram.
-Finally, we will prepare tabular file formats that will be input for further analyses.
+# Analytical notebook details

+##

-## 202 Population structure (PCA) ethnicity (R; Spark)
+## G201 Population structure (PCA) ethnicity (R; Spark)

-**Scope:** This notebook show how to retrieve phenotype data, load genotype data and perform Principal Component Analysis (PCA) with packages bigstatsr and bigsnpr (Privé, Aschard, and Blum 2017).
+**Scope:** This notebook show how to retrieve phenotype data, load genotype data and perform Principal Component Analysis (PCA) with packages bigstatsr and bigsnpr (PrivC), Aschard, and Blum 2017).
 Additionally, it demonstrates why pruning and removing long-range Linkage Disequilibrium (LD) are two important steps before computing PCs in order to capture population structure (Abdellaoui et al. 2013).

-**Notebook file:** 202_population_structure_PCA_ethnicity.ipynb
+**Notebook file:** G201_Population-structure-PCA-ethnicity.ipynb

 **Dependency:**